BCSPL Frequently Asked Questions

 The U14 to U18 Age Group – Seven (7) substitutions within the match with no re-entry within the same half and unlimited substitutions at half-time.

-- What is the league calendar for the 2005 born players?
+- When are the evaluations for the 2006 born players?

-The fee for the 2005 Born Intake Season Spring 2017 to December 2017 is $850 (one-time-fee).
+The fee for the 2006 Born Intake Season Spring 2017 to December 2017 is $900.
 This fee will be required to be paid by no later than April 15th and the link for registration provided to the team, once selected.

 Yes, the players will train throughout the Spring from April to June and play exhibition games and or tournaments in preparation for September.